 The Speeding Train That Never Stops!

-Mack Wilberg, music director of the Choir, has often said that the Mormon Tabernacle Choir is like “a speeding train never stopping to let its passengers off.”
+Mack Wilberg, music director of the Choir, has often said that The Tabernacle Choir at Temple Square is like “a speeding train never stopping to let its passengers off.”
 Indeed, the work of the Choir and the Orchestra rarely takes a breather.
-On January 1, 2017, when many people will be sleeping in from New Year’s festivities, the Mormon Tabernacle Choir and the Orchestra at Temple Square will be in the Tabernacle bright and early to prepare their first Music & the Spoken Word broadcast of the new year.
+On January 1, 2017, when many people will be sleeping in from New Year’s festivities, The Tabernacle Choir and the Orchestra at Temple Square will be in the Tabernacle bright and early to prepare their first Music & the Spoken Word broadcast of the new year.

 Music & the Spoken Word has been continuously broadcast since 1929, and the January 1 program will be the Choir’s 4,555th broadcast – a record of continuous network broadcasting unsurpassed by any other program.
 The program can be viewed on radio, television, or streamed over the Internet and from the Choir website anywhere in the world.